omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_list.md

 ### SEE ALSO

-* [omnistrate-ctl service-plan](omnistrate-ctl_service-plan.md)	 - Manage service plans for your service
+* [omnistrate-ctl service-plan](omnistrate-ctl_service-plan.md)	 - Manage Service Plans for your service